SaaS Experience

 -

-Developer portal UX
+Developer portal UX for confident API integration

-CRO experiments and UX copy iterations
+Ongoing CRO and UX copy optimisation

 Project Overview: Designing a Behaviour-Driven Exit Intent SaaS Platform